Security6 min read

 Enable 2FA on the password manager itself — your manager is the master key to everything else.
 Protect it accordingly.

-When to use a browser-based vault vs a full password manager
+When to use a local desktop vault vs a full password manager

-A browser-based vault is ideal for: development environment credentials you access frequently during a session, staging and test account logins, tool-specific API keys used in the browser, and temporary project secrets.
+A local desktop vault is ideal for: development environment credentials you access frequently during a session, staging and test account logins, tool-specific API keys you use while coding, and temporary project secrets.

-Use a full cross-device password manager (1Password, Bitwarden) for: personal login credentials, production secrets you need on mobile or multiple machines, and anything that must survive a browser profile wipe.
+Use a full cross-device password manager (1Password, Bitwarden) for: personal login credentials, production secrets you need on mobile or multiple machines, and anything that must survive a machine wipe.

 Frequently asked questions

 Yes, if the vault is encrypted with AES-256 and a master password before storing locally.
-The critical requirement is that plaintext credentials never leave the browser — all encryption and decryption must happen client-side.
+The critical requirement is that plaintext credentials never leave your machine — all encryption and decryption must happen locally on your device.

 Should I use a password manager for API keys?